rasfmar/Small/README.md

 0x02 | set background terminal color to CL,DH,DL (rgb)
 0x03 | print to std::out a byte at location DX as a character

 Somewhere on my computer there exists a version of Small with add, sub, mul, and div opcodes.
-I never completed it as I was concurrently in the process of creating my own terminal emulator using OpenGL.
+I never completed it as I was concurrently in the process of creating my own terminal emulator using OpenGL, which was more difficult than I had originally thought.
+I wouldn't have had to try to make my own terminal emulator if Mac zsh wasn't so finicky.

 # How do I use it?
 The file "main.cpp" shows how to use Small in C++ with comments.